-The Designated Safeguarding Lead is expected to:
+The designated safeguarding lead is expected to refer cases:

-- Refer cases of suspected abuse to the local authority children's social care as required - Support staff who make referrals to local authority children's social care - Refer cases to the Channel programme where there is a radicalisation concern as required - Support staff who make referrals to the Channel programme - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required and - Refer cases where a crime may have been committed to the police as required.
+- of suspected abuse and neglect to the local authority children's social care as required and support staff who make referrals to local authority children's social care - to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme

+- where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required, and - where a crime may have been committed to the Police as required.
+NPCC When to call the police should help understand when to consider calling the police and what to expect when working with the police.